appsmithorg/appsmith-docs/website/docs/reference/widgets/multiselect.md

 The code uses the `map()` function to transform each item in the `fetchUserData` array to an object with `label` and `value` properties, both set to the `country` value of each object in the array.

-## Set default value in options
+## Set default values in options

-The Default Selected Value property in a widget allows you to specify an initial value for the widget when it's first displayed.
-This is useful for pre-populating the widget or ensuring that a specific option is selected by default.
+The **Default Selected Values** property in a widget allows you to specify an initial value for the widget when it's first displayed.
+This is useful for pre-populating the widget or ensuring that a specific options are selected by default.
 To use this property, set its value to the value of the desired option from the **Options property**.

-For example, if you want the default selected value to be `RED` and `GREEN,` you can set the **Default Selected Value** property to:
+For example, if you want the default selected values to be `RED` and `GREEN,` you can set the **Default Selected Values** property to:

 ```json
 [